 Stock Brokers are usually associated with a brokerage firm or broker-dealer and operate under the guidelines.

-There are a number of organisations out there whose main job is to protect investors from fraud and other illegal activities.
+There are a number of organizations out there whose main job is to protect investors from fraud and other illegal activities.

 You may have heard of a few of them.

-All of these Regulators oversee the Stock exchanges around the world and each and every company connected with the selling of securities.
-These regulators ensure that the stock exchanges conducts its business fairly, participants don’t get involved in any fraudulent activities and that small retail investors interest are protected.
+All of these Regulators oversee the stock exchanges around the world and each and every company connected with the selling of securities.
+These regulators ensure that the stock exchanges conduct their business fairly, participants don’t get involved in any fraudulent activities and that small retail investors’ interests are protected.

-On top of that, these organisations have a robust anti-fraud branch that ensures that the corporations comply with strict security rules.
+On top of that, these organizations have a robust anti-fraud branch that ensures that the corporations comply with strict security rules.

-Now, there’s obviously more participants than these four, but to keep things simple (ish) [for now], we won’t go into any more detail of the remaining ones.
+Now, there are obviously more participants than these four, but to keep things simple (ish) [for now], we won’t go into any more detail about the remaining ones.